MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 ### 0x80070490 The product key you entered didn't work

 The full text of this error resembles the following:
-> The product key you entered didn't work.
+> The product key that you entered didn't work.
 Check the product key and try again, or enter a different one.

 #### Possible cause